 Before purchasing your DE filter, spend a good amount of time researching different models and sizes and decide which one is the best for your pool.
 Choosing the right filter can make a massive difference for your swimming pool.

 Never turn the valve to backwash while the filter is on

-It is never a good idea to turn your pool to backwash without turning the filter off first.
+Turning your pool to backwash without turning the filter off is never a good idea.
 The pressure change can destroy the gasket and cause other expensive damages.

 Regularly clean and deep clean your filter grid assembly